yyydky/quantitative_asset_allocation/README.md

 The implementation and calculation details can be found in the main.py as comments.

 ## Environment:
-Python 3.8.2
+Python 3.8.2 <br />
-Please check requirements.txt to install the libraries needed.
+Please check requirements.txt to install the libraries needed. <br />
 (Command: pip install -r /path/to/requirements.txt)